-CALGARY, ALBERTA–(Marketwired – May 7, 2014) – Trilogy Energy Corp.
-(TSX:TET) (“Trilogy”) is pleased to announce its financial and operating results for the three months-end March 31, 2014 and webcast of the annual meeting of shareholders.
+CALGARY, ALBERTA–(Marketwired – May 6, 2015) – Trilogy Energy Corp.
+(TSX:TET) (“Trilogy”) is pleased to announce its financial and operating results for the three months-end March 31, 2015 and to provide webcast information for its annual meeting of shareholders.

 Financial and Operating Highlights